mesosphere/d2iq-engineering-blog/content/posts/service-account-tokens-in-k8s-1.24/index.md

 expiration time - they are valid forever.

-In Kubernetes v1.12 (many moons ago), `TokenRequestProjection` feature was enabled by default (it graduated to beta - see [here][feature-stages] for details of feature graduation).
+In Kubernetes v1.12 (many moons ago), `TokenRequestProjection` feature was enabled by default (it graduated to beta - see [here][feature stages] for details of feature graduation).
 This allowed users to request an audience and time bound token to be created and mounted into a pod at a specified path via a [projected volume][projected volume].
 By adding an expiration to the token, this increased security as any tokens that are leaked will be rejected after they expire.
 The projected tokens are automatically refreshed in the pods when they near expiry by the kubelet via the `TokenRequest`